bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/governance/ISC_Interjurisdictional_Compact_Template_2026.md

 **IV.
 THE “SHIELD OF THE ALLIANCE”**

-**4.1 Unified Defense:** Any administrative attempt by a State or Federal agency to block a Land-Locked Community from exercising its right to manage hubs on Host territory shall be treated as a Double Breach of Sovereign Trust.
+**4.1 Unified Defense:** Any administrative attempt by a State or Federal agency to block a Land-Locked State from exercising its right to manage hubs on Host territory shall be treated as a Double Breach of Sovereign Trust.

 **4.2 Collective Liability:** The Breach of Trust protocol shall be triggered by both States simultaneously.
 This doubles the legal pressure on the individual bonds of the interfering officials, ensuring that "Policy Somersaults" are fiscally suicidal for the administrators involved.